unisdr/VC-API-Documentation/drupal-api-integration.md

 ### Authentication:

-oAuth2 client credentials, please refer to other documentation how to get the client token.
+oAuth2 client credentials, please refer to other documentation how to get the client access token.

 ### Header Parameters: